Buku Harian Seorang Istri

-The show have a timeslot change from 9.25 pm to 2.00 pm to pave the way for a new show Lara Ati from 19 August 2022.
-The series went off air on 4 September 2022 and the show was replaced by Takdir Cinta yang Kupilih from 5 September 2022.

-Plot
+Synopsis

-Nana (Zoe Abbas Jackson) is forced to marry Dewa Buwana (Cinta Brian) at the request of Wawan (Umar Lubis), his father.

-However, their marriage did not go as smoothly as Nana had hoped.
-Dewa was forced to comply with Wawan's wish because he did not want to be imprisoned for hitting Wawan.
-Nana's daily life is a tormented married life without any love between the two of them.
-While Dewa, who had loved Alya (Hana Saraswati) from the start and was planning to get married but was blocked by his mother's blessing, Farah (Dian Nitami) finally remained in a relationship with Alya.
+Nana was forced to marry Dewa Buwana because of Wawan's request, her father.
+However, their marriage did not go smoothly as Nana had hoped.
+Dewa was forced to comply with Wawan's wishes because he did not want to be jailed for hitting Wawan.
+Nana's daily life as a married couple was tortured without any love between the two of them.
+Meanwhile, Dewa, who had loved Alya from the start and planned to marry her but was prevented from getting his mother's blessing, Farah ended up continuing her relationship with Alya.